Data-Augmented Resolvent Analysis of Wall-Bounded High-Pressure Transcritical Flow: Results Discussion

 The second mode further accentuates these features: viz. the spatial coherence of the thermodynamic fluctuations becomes more pronounced and increasingly confined near the pseudo-boiling region.
 This suggests the influence of a secondary mechanism, potentially linked to convective instabilities or intensified property gradients, that enhances coupling in this region.
 Additionally, the velocity components of the second mode exhibit greater phase complexity in the streamwise direction and finer-scale structures, particularly in the wall-normal and spanwise components, indicating the emergence of smaller, more localized energetic motions not captured by the leading mode.
 These trends persist in the higher-order modes (Appendix~\ref{sec:Appendix_B}), where increased localization and sharper gradients in the fluctuation fields further underscore the critical role of near-wall thermodynamic phenomena in driving small-scale structures.
 Collectively, the POD results identify the pseudo-boiling region as a hotspot of coupled thermal–hydrodynamic activity across multiple energetic modes.
 Moreover, the pronounced asymmetry of the modal structures about the channel centerline reflects the combined effects of thermodynamic stratification, pseudo-boiling-induced property variations, and wall-shear interactions.
-This asymmetry, which is absent in \textit{classical} isothermal wall-bounded turbulence, reveals a fundamentally different organization of coherent structures in high-pressure transcritical channel flows.
+This asymmetry, which is absent in \review{classical} isothermal wall-bounded turbulence, reveals a fundamentally different organization of coherent structures in high-pressure transcritical channel flows. \review{It should be noted that while resolvent analysis identifies modes with high amplification potential, the present study only provides qualitative validation using classical POD.
+A more rigorous, frequency-resolved assessment (e.g., via SPOD) could quantify the correspondence between resolvent-predicted amplification and the energetic content of DNS, and this represents an important avenue for future work.}